 Activity modeling emphasizes the inputs, outputs, sequences, and conditions for coordinating other behaviors.
 It provides a flexible link to blocks owning those behaviors.
 The following is a summary of the SysML extensions to UML Activity diagrams.
-For additional information, see extensions for Enhanced Functional Flow Block Diagrams in E.2, Activity Diagram Extensions.
+For additional information, see extensions for Enhanced Functional Flow Block Diagrams in Annex E, sub clause E.2, Activity Diagram Extensions.